 Impact on International Tourism to Colombia

-With the court order now implemented requiring a PCR test this will likely have an impact on international tourism to Colombia.
-Requiring a PCR test for tourists to Colombia would likely make many tourists decide not to come to Colombia.
+With the COVID-19 test (PCR test) requirement now dropped again for Colombia, this will likely have an impact on international tourism to Colombia.
+Not requiring a PCR test for tourists may help some tourists decide to come to Colombia.

-According to Migración Colombia reported by Infobae, only 40,000 foreign visitors entered Colombia during September and October in 2020.
+According to Migración Colombia reported by Infobae, only 40,000 foreign visitors entered Colombia during September and October in 2020 when the PCR test was lifted last year.

-These visitors (tourists) accounted for 60 percent of all foreign travelers to Colombia in the past two months
+These visitors (tourists) accounted for 60 percent of all foreign travelers to Colombia in September and October 20201

 Also, ANATO revealed that these were the destination departments in September and October, where 81 percent of foreign visitors traveled to: